purduesigbots/VOSS/README.md

     * Must be greater than 0
     * Must be less than 1
     * The larger the leading percentage, the further the robot will stray from a straight path to the point
-        * This allows for the robot to correct for large difference in staring and ending heading
+        * This allows for the robot to correct for large difference in starting and ending heading
         * This requires more space for the robot to move around
     * This value will vary based on the desired behavior of the robot, but to tune this start small and increase until desired results
 * Slew rate